melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 # OpenAI Assistants API: Week 18 project journaling

-Try it first in the OpenAI Assistant platform UI, then in code.

-The assistants API extends the OpenAi API that make it easier to build AI assistants.
+The assistants API extends the OpenAI API and makes it easier to build AI assistants.
+What problem does it solve?
 It provides a framework or platform.
-What problem does it solve?

-The build AI applications requires
+The build AI applications requires.

 - infra management
 - data